gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy waved a hand to cut her off.
-"Which means you have to do what they tell you to," she continued.
+"Which means you have to do what they tell you to," she continued triumphantly.
 "Isn't that right?
 You have to do what they say just like Central did."

 "Sindy!"
 Violet said desperately.
 "I don't think it works like that."

-She expected the bot to tie them up or put them in handcuffs or something, but it didn't need to: there was nowhere for them to run.
+She expected the bot to tie them up or put them in handcuffs or freeze them or *something*, but it didn't need to: there was nowhere for them to run.
 It led the way through the buried corridors.